Historical Football Kits

 The club’s remarkable debut, which led to their nickname, “Proud Preston,” could not be sustained.
 In 1901 they were relegated although they returned as Division Two champions in 1904.
 In the four seasons before the First World War, North End were relegated, promoted, relegated and promoted yet again.

-During the 1970s Preston played in both Second and Third Divisions but in 1985 they dropped into Division Four and the following season, Proud Preston suffered the indignity of having to apply for re-election.
+In 1985 the club dropped into Division Four and the following season, Proud Preston suffered the indignity of having to apply for re-election.
 In 1987 they were promoted but made no further progress and dropped down again in 1993.

 Sources